VangThao1905/ThoiTiet/README.md

 2. Login
 3. Logout
 4. See weather by place(by city)
-5. Places management:See places saved, Delete places saved
+5. Places management: See places saved, Delete places saved

 II.
 Technologies
 1. Programming Language Used